cben0ist/cben0ist.github.io/index.md

 author: Christophe Benoist
 ---
 <h4>Technical Project Manager</h4>
-<p>I am an experienced TPM living in Toronto, Canada.
+<p>I am an experienced Technical Project Manager living in Toronto, Canada.
 Here are some of my projects, realisations and experiences.</p>

 <h4>Scrum Master</h4>
 <p>I am a Certified Scrum Master from Scrum Alliance.
 I succesfully apply the agile principles on every projects I have been participating, with various teams and organizations.</p>